doubleblindpolicy/TED/TED/Data/README.md

 ## Data

 Users can retrieve and download the dataset <a href="https://pan.baidu.com/s/1dRLcV_wWEjlZJI4hiAbr7A">here</a>, extraction code: cbg3.
+PubMed and DBLP are two real-world heterogeneous graph datasets published by <a href="https://arxiv.org/pdf/2004.00216.pdf">HNE</a>.

 The statistics of each dataset are as follows.